Mock Italian Cannoli with Pizzelle

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Love Cannoli but don’t want to make and fry the shells yourself?
-Try this innovative variation with rolled Pizzelle cookies and sweetened ricotta cream instead.
+If you love cannoli but don’t want to make and fry the shells, try this innovative Pizzelle Cannoli variation.
+It’s made with rolled Pizzelle cookies and sweetened ricotta cream, and the cookies are easy to make and sturdy to handle.

 Mock italian cannolis with pizzelle on top of a blue cutting board covered in powdered sugar.

-This cannoli recipe uses rolled up Pizzelle (the flat, waffle-like cookies that are cooked in a press similar to a waffle iron) as a crispy shell for the cannoli.
+This creative cannoli recipe uses rolled up Pizzelle cookies (the flat, waffle-like cookies that are cooked in a press similar to a waffle iron) as a crispy shell for the cannoli.
+As long as you have a pizzelle iron, these pizzelle shells are much easier to make and handle than traditional cannoli shells.

 Equipment and ingredient notes

-• Vanilla extract: Or substitute anise or almond extract.
-For lemon, use 1 teaspoon lemon oil instead of lemon extract (lemon extract doesn’t have enough flavor).
+• Vanilla extract: Substitute anise extract or almond extract for the 2 tsps vanilla extract.
+For lemon, use 1 tsp lemon oil instead of lemon extract (lemon extract doesn’t have enough flavor).

 Step-by-step instructions

-1. Using a standing mixer fitted with the whisk attachment or an electric mixer, whip the heavy cream until stiff peaks form.
+1. In a standing mixer fitted with the whisk attachment or in a large mixing bowl with an electric hand mixer, whip the heavy cream until stiff peaks form.

 1. Meanwhile, in a medium bowl, combine ricotta, powdered sugar, and 2 teaspoons vanilla.
 Fold in whipped cream, cover, and refrigerate while making the Pizzelle cookies.

-1. Preheat Pizzelle iron and lightly coat with nonstick cooking spray.
+1. Preheat Pizzelle iron and lightly coat it with nonstick cooking spray.
 In a large bowl, combine flour, sugar, butter, eggs, vanilla, and baking powder.
-Drop slightly rounded tablespoons of batter on to Pizzelle iron and close.
-Bake as directed by manufacturer or until golden brown, 30 seconds to 1 minute.
+Drop slightly rounded tablespoons of batter onto the Pizzelle iron and close.
+Bake as directed by the manufacturer or until golden brown, 30 seconds to 1 minute.

 1. Using a nonstick spatula, remove one pizzelle, leaving the second still on the open press, carefully wrap around a ¾” wooden dowel and pinch where the ends of the cookie meet.
-Hold until pizzelle is cool enough to retain its shape, using a kitchen towel if necessary to prevent burning your fingers.
+Hold until pizzelle is cool enough to retain its shape as a cannoli tube, using a kitchen towel if necessary to prevent burning your fingers.
 Repeat with second cookie on press and all remaining batter.

 Recipe tips and variations

-• Make ahead: The prepared cannoli shells will keep, unfilled, up to two weeks if stored in an airtight container in a cool, dry place.
-Unfortunately the shells cannot be filled in advance because the ricotta cheese filling will make the cannoli soggy.
+• Make ahead: The prepared cannoli shells will keep, unfilled, for up to two weeks if stored in an airtight container in a cool, dry place.
+Unfortunately, the shells cannot be filled in advance because the ricotta cheese filling will make the cannoli soggy.

-• Finishing touches: Sprinkle the ends of the cannoli with tiny chocolate chips, chopped pistachios, chocolate shavings, or finely chopped candied orange peel.
-Finally, give the outside a dusting of powdered sugar.
+• Finishing touches: Sprinkle the ends of the cannoli with a cup of mini chocolate chips, chopped pistachios, dark chocolate shavings, or finely chopped candied orange zest.
+Or, add a drizzle of melted chocolate and a dusting of powdered sugar or ground cinnamon.

 More sweet treats